-- Niseko has a vibrant and somewhat rowdy nightlife.
+- Niseko has a vibrant nightlife.
 This can create late night noise and disturbances.

 - In bad weather it is often not possible to use the lifts to connect between the resorts – you may have to use a shuttle bus.